 A: Yes.
 For cats it will cost you about R15 000 per kitty!
 You can read more about that here

 .
 Dogs may be more expensive.
-I recommend not bringing your pets because it is pretty much impossible to find pet-friendly accommodation.
+I recommend not bringing your pets because it is near impossible to find pet-friendly accommodation.

 Q: Can I use my South African driving license?

 A: Yes, but only for a year.
-You can apply to have your SA license exchanged for a Irish license.
+You can apply to have your SA license exchanged for an Irish license.
 It costs about €60 to do so.
+Read more about this on the National Driver License Service website